Ritts17/CODSOFT/README.md

 # CODSOFT
-The Repository contains list of 3 tasks which are:
+The Repository contains a list of 3 tasks which are:
-Task 1.
-NUMBER GUESSING GAME
+1. NUMBER GUESSING GAME
-Task 2.
-SIMPLE CALCULATOR
+2. SIMPLE CALCULATOR
-Task 3.
-TO-DO LIST
+3. TO-DO LIST